florisdenhengst/spec-space/README.md

 For a timebound of 5, calculate the distance between formulas 'F a' and 'XF a':

 `python measure.py -d 5 'F a' 'XF a'`

+# License
+This project is licensed under the terms of the GNU General Public License v3.0 license.